luchsonice/2024_MLOps_1/reports/README.md

 > *All members contributed to code by...*
 >
 > Answer:
-In the is project we have all runed the code locally, and help each other with both writing and debugging code. <br />
+In the is project we have all run the code locally and tested models.
+We have also helped each other with both writing and debugging code. <br />
 s194369: was in charge of initial setup (including cookiecutter, code and Weights and Biases and github), Compute Engine (training models/ sweeps), Continous Integration (Cloud Build, Container Regsitry and Cloud Run) and report writing. <br />
 s194340: <br />
 s194331: <br />
-s194349: Mainly the report, work on github actions and version control.
+s194349: Mainly the report, work on github workfolw and version control.
 Good coding practice, as well as the initinal docker image.
 Also helped with deploying the model.